Florida Trailer Bill of Sale | Free PDF Template

 Weight-based rule:

-- 2,000 lbs or more: Title and registration both required
+- 2,000 lbs or more: Full certificate of title and vehicle registration concurrently required

 Execution validity: